SyN415/local-marketplace-lister/TASK.md

 ---

 ### November 20, 2025 - AI Image Analysis Enhancement 🤖
+### November 20, 2025 - TypeScript Build Error Resolution 🛠️
+**Session Summary:**
+Resolved several TypeScript build errors that were blocking the CI/CD pipeline.
+The errors were primarily caused by unused variables and imports in the frontend codebase.
+These strict checks are enforced to maintain code quality and prevent potential bugs.

+**Completed Tasks:**
+- [x] Fixed unused variables in `frontend/src/components/dashboard/RecentListings.tsx`.
+- [x] Fixed unused variables in `frontend/src/components/dashboard/StatsCards.tsx`.
+- [x] Fixed unused variables in `frontend/src/pages/Home.tsx`.
+- [x] Verified changes and pushed to main repository.

+---
 **Session Summary:**
 Refactoring the AI service to provide more targeted, sales-oriented analysis of uploaded images.
 The goal is to better identify sellable items and generate persuasive descriptions that drive sales, rather than generic scene descriptions.